 Know more about the Grenada Citizenship By Investment program here.

 The applicant must be a citizen or national of a country the United States maintains a treaty of commerce and navigation with (Birth citizenship from the treaty country is not a requirement).
 For a complete list of the U.S. Department of State Treaty Countries click here.

-Unlike other non-immigrant visas, treaty investors are not required to have a residence or home in the country of citizenship as proof you will not abandon the country.
-E-2 applicants may sell their assets in their treaty country and move all personal property to the United States.
+Unlike other non-immigrant visas, E-2 treaty investors are not required to have a residence in the country of citizenship to prove non-immigrant intent.
+E-2 applicants may sell their assets in their treaty country and move all personal property to the United States should they choose.

 The nature and source of the funds is an important consideration for E-2 eligibility.
 The source of the funds used for the investment must come from a legal and legitimate avenue.
 The funds may be from an inheritance, gifts, or winnings.
 The inheritance of a business does not qualify as an investment for E-2 eligibility.
 Instead, selling the inherited business and using those funds to start another business may be a legitimate source of funds for an E-2 visa.

 A substantial monetary investment is required for E-2 visa eligibility.
 An E-2 visa applicant must have invested or is in the process of investing a substantial amount of capital in a viable and legitimate enterprise.
 A non-profit organization does not qualify.
 A “substantial amount of capital” is not clearly defined but the amount must be substantial in relation to the total cost of the business venture.
 A bona fide investment of as low as $50,000-$100,000 may be enough to qualify for an E-2 visa.
 The higher the investment, the better probability of having the visa granted.
 Unlike the EB-5 that requires 500K in investment, there is no set amount needed to invest in an E-2 visa.